unsw-cse-comp3900-9900-23T3/capstone-project-9900h18ahotwater/README.md

 ## Branches

 * main: the main branch for the project, nobody can push to this branch directly
+* master: the branch for solving conflicts.
+Before you push your code to main branch, you should merge your code to this branch first for solving the conflicts, and then merge this branch to main branch
 * diary: the branch for diary, used for weekly diary
 * feature-xxx: the branch for xxx feature, used for xxx feature (for example)
 * bugfix-xxx: the branch for xxx bugfix, used for xxx bugfix (for example)